Tucker's pinch HR lifts Astros over Texas in starters' duel

 ARLINGTON, Texas (AP) — Justin Verlander certainly noticed that Astros batters were being retired one after another.
 The two-time AL Cy Young Award winner was pretty impressive himself in only his fourth start since Tommy John surgery.

-Kyle Tucker hit a tiebreaking pinch-hit homer in the eighth inning, providing the margin of victory for Verlander, and Houston beat Texas 3-2 on Thursday after Rangers left-hander Martin Perez took a perfect game into the seventh.
+Kyle Tucker hit a tiebreaking pinch-hit homer in the eighth inning, providing the margin of victory for Verlander, and Houston beat Texas 3-2 on Thursday after Rangers left-hander Martin Perez took a perfect game into the seventh inning.

 “They’re interesting when you’re in the middle of them.
 I mean, obviously always root for runs, but then all of a sudden you realize, three or four or five innings, I’m like, you know, he’s got it,” Verlander said.
 “So kind of knew we’d be in the middle of a pitching duel there. … It was fun to come out on the right side of it.”

-Tucker’s two-run blast came off Matt Bush (0-1), the first reliever for Texas after Perez retired the first 18 batters before giving up his only run and two hits in the seventh.
-Perez struck out four without a walk, with 55 of 76 pitches being strikes.
+Tucker’s two-run blast came off Matt Bush (0-1), the first reliever for Texas after Perez retired the first 18 batters before giving up his only run and only two hits in the seventh.
+Perez struck out four without a walk with 55 of 76 pitches for strikes.

-Verlander (2-1) struck out eight, also allowing one run over seven innings.
-The 39-year-old right-hander, who retired 18 of the first 19 Texas batters, threw 64 of 91 pitches for strikes and didn’t have a walk while lowering his season ERA to 1.73.
+Verlander (2-0) struck out eight, also allowing one run over seven innings.
+The 39-year-old right-hander threw 64 of 91 pitches for strikes and didn’t have a walk while lowering his season ERA to 1.73.

 “He was dealing, and he had been matched by their pitcher, too.
 He was dealing, both of them,” Astros manager Dusty Baker said, adding that Verlander’s curveball and slider were working well with his always-good fastball.
 “That was a classic pitcher’s duel.
 If you took a pitch, it was a strike, and if you swung at it, it wasn’t a good pitch to hit.”